perezkarjee/paas-sitebuilder/readme.md

 - cloudflare API for DNS & routing https://www.cloudflare.com/docs/client-api.html

+- Mails will be delivered by sendgrid & mandrill

 **Architecture Notes**
 - the static content files such as images,videos, etc uploaded by customers will be stored on AWS S3